WiseLibs/better-sqlite3/README.md

 By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if there are pending reads or write on the database.
 If the first argument is `true`, it will execute the checkpoint in "RESTART" mode, which ensures a complete checkpoint operation.

 When the operation is complete, the callback is invoked with an `Error` or `null` as its first parameter, depending on if the operation was successful.
 If successful, the callback's second parameter will be a number between `0` and `1`, indicating the fraction of the WAL file that was checkpointed.
-For forceful checkpoints ("RESTART" mode), this number will always be `1`.
+For forceful checkpoints ("RESTART" mode), this number will always be `1` unless there is no WAL file.

 ### .close() -> this